RedHatInsights/rhc/README.md

 1. Registers the system with Red Hat Subscription Management.
 If the system is already registered, this step is a noop and it moves to the next step.
-2. Registers the system with Red Hat Insights.
+2. Registers the system with Red Hat Lightspeed.
 If the system is already registered, this step is a noop and it moves to the next step.
 3. Activate the `yggdrasil` (or branded `rhcd`) service.